morales-francisco/Dashboards/MavenToys/README.md

 ## Data Modeling and Preparing ##

-The Sales Manger give me information about products, stores, daily sales transactions, and current inventory levels at each location
+The sales manager provides me with details about the products, stores, daily sales activity, and present inventory levels at each location.
 According to that, I proceeded to create the data model.